Natedeploys/reference-js/CONTRIBUTING.md

 ## Updating your Pull Request

-Sometimes, a maintainer of an this list will ask you to edit your Pull Request before it is included.
+A maintainer may ask you to edit your Pull Request before it is included, this is standard procedure.
-This is normally due to spelling errors or because your PR didn't match the guidelines.